perlpunk/perl5-module-meta/README.md

 `META.json/META.yml`.
 That makes it easier for people to find existing and file new bugs.

+## Non-perl dependencies

+If your module needs an external library, there is currently no way to specify this in `META.json`/`META.yml`.
+But you can help vendors by documenting the external libaries your module needs in pod.

 ## CPAN Testers

 Regularly look at the CPAN Testers site (linked from your module page on MetaCPAN)